aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 $$\text{and }x+n \; \epsilon \; [0, 1]^n$$

 It means for an input image $x$, find a perturbation $\delta$ such that it minimizes $D$, as measured by an $L_p$ norm metric (three of them discussed above).
 This is subject to that the network/classifier $C$ classifies the perturbed image into the target class $t$, and the perturbed pixel still lies in the valid range (0 and 1 correspond to 0 and 255 normalized pixel-values respectively).
-The first condition lets source-target misclassification and the second makes sure that the image is still valid with respect to the input distribution.
+The first condition lets source-target misclassification, and the second makes sure that the image is still valid with respect to the input distribution.

 Let us divide the optimization problem into three parts -